solidzone/mailmeteor-landing/mail-merge-gmail.md

 **Alternatives to Mailshake:** Best alternatives to Mailshake are Yesware, Vocus.io, or Mailmeteor.

-**PROS:** Mailshake offers a complete sales platform that is fitted for sales teams needs
+**PROS:** Mailshake offers a complete sales platform that is fitted for sales teams needs.

 **CONS:** Mailshake is only a side feature of Yesware.
-You can email multiple at once with Mailshake but it’s not replacing a real mail merge solution.
+You can email multiple recipients at once with Mailshake but it’s not replacing a real mail merge solution.

 ### The best free mail merge for Gmail

 Looking for the cheapest providers to send bulk personalized email using a mail merge?
 To send bulk emails in Gmail for free you can either pick a mail merge solution that offers a generous free plan or build your own mailmerge script.

-The best free mail merge are:
+Currently the best free mail merge are:

 1. Mailmeteor
 2. Building a mail merge using Apps Script